fedepacher/WaiterTipsPrediction/README.md

 # Introduction

-This poject is about waiters tips prediction using machine learning models to predict the customers behavior.
+This project is about waiters' tips prediction using machine learning models to predict the customers behavior.

 # Data Content